ryogrid/articles/skiplist_en.md

       - (Newly acquired lock have already been acquired and released once in the past)
     - If the node has been updated, the search may not continue correctly, so checking if the update counter of new **pred** candidate node before releasing lock and the update counter after acquiring the lock again are the same, is needed
     - If the values of the two values do not match, it means that an update has taken place, so the search process is given up, all locks held are released, and the search process is retried from the beginning
-      - The retry should be designed to be performed by the FindNode caller.
+      - The retry should be designed to be performed by the caller of FindNode.
 If the return value **isSuccess** is false, it indicates that a retry is necessary
     - If two values match, the search process continues as is
 - [4] Processing at the end of one loop in the normal case (the same thing is done in [3])
   - What is done is basically the same as in the sequential version